agschnitzer/multitenant/README.md

 A Spring Boot application that utilises a multi-tenancy architecture by providing multiple databases, one for each tenant.

 Tenants, respectively users, are stored in the default database `db.mv.db`.
-All requests toward  `/api/v1/user` are subsequently accessing it while the rest is accessing the db of the authenticated user.
+All requests to `/api/v1/user` are accessing it while the rest is accessing the db of the authenticated user.

 ### How to initialise